patrick-verbs/capstone-sandbox/docs/research.md

 __Has this been done?
 What need does this serve?__
 - Nice little tutorial: [https://www.youtube.com/watch?v=LT97kQWf7wU](https://www.youtube.com/watch?v=LT97kQWf7wU)
+  - Don't like that it's a desktop application.
+That limits its accessibility.
+It's also not on-curriculum enough (e.g. not a web app) to be a satisfying capstone demonstration for me.

 ### Original proposal (unapproved)
 Name of Student: